kartua/readme/README.md

 ## Data
  The data that we use in this project are twitter post related to American Airline (AAL) which was acquired form  [FollowTheHashtag](https://followthehashtag.com/datasets/nasdaq-100-companies-free-twitter-dataset/) and AAL stock price form Yahoo finance API.
  ### Project files description
- In our project contain several files.
+Our project contain several files.

  - AAL.xlsx: file associated with twitter post related to AAL stock which we acquired from  [FollowTheHashtag](https://followthehashtag.com/datasets/nasdaq-100-companies-free-twitter-dataset/)
  - $AAL_clean.xlsx: A dataset that we created with sentiment score of each day combined with stock price of related day